opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 We have explored, how to set up present OpenTelemetry metrics using TSVB and the standard visualizations.
 Both approaches allowed the creation of useful charts providing powerful insights.
 But we also encounter quite some limitations.
-To overcome those limits, OpenSearch Dashboards offers Vega as another powerful visualizations approach.
+To overcome those limits, OpenSearch Dashboards offers Vega as another powerful visualization approach.
 Vega lets us use any OpenSearch query and provides a grammar to transform and visualize the data with [D3.js](https://d3js.org/).
 It allows to access global filters and the time interval selector to create well-integrated exploration and analysis journeys in OpenSearch.